alchemy-swift/alchemy/README.md

 - **Simple**.
 Juggle less Xcode projects by keeping your full stack Swift code in a monorepo containing your iOS app, Alchemy Server & Shared code.
 The CLI will help you get started.

 ## Code Samples
 Alchemy is built to be both swifty and easy to follow.
-There's tons of examples in the [Guides](Documentation/0_GettingStarted.md) and [quickstart projects](Quickstart/) but here's a few examples.
+There is tons of sample code in the [Guides](Documentation/0_GettingStarted.md) and [quickstart projects](Quickstart/) but here are a few examples.

 ### Hello, World!